Pesicp/XStream-Player-Kodi21/README.md

 - Manage existing channels in each group (add/remove via multiselect)
 - Groups appear in PVR as "★ Favorites - GroupName"

-### Favorites Manager - IPTV - Live TV, Movies, Series
+### Favorites Manager - Profiles - Live TV, Movies, Series

 Create custom favorites groups.
 Each group can hold a mix of live channels, movies, and series from all 10 profiles.
 Items are organized by type inside each group.
 Live TV, Movies, Series